Peace Park, Dublin

+The Peace Park (Páirc na Síochána) is a small public park located across from Christchurch Cathedral on the corner of Nicholas Street and Christchurch Place in the Liberties area of Dublin, Ireland.

 History

 The park is situated on the site of Dublin's old Tholsel, an important building which combined the function of civic hall, guildhall, court and gaol from the time of the Norman invasion of Ireland until it was demolished around 1809.

 Activities carried on at the Tholsel included that of a merchants' exchange, and sittings of the City Recorder's Court where punishments for crimes less serious than murder were meted out.
 These punishments included being whipped while being dragged behind a horse and cart from Skinner's Row (modern day Christchurch Place) to College Green some distance away.
 Alternatively, convicted people were flayed and/or pilloried at the front of the building.
 These punishments had ceased by the late 1700s.
 Part of the remains of the church of St. Nicholas Within stand to the south-west of the park.

+Designed in the late 1980s as a sunken garden, with an aim towards reducing the traffic noise from the busy junction at which it exists, the park was dedicated to the Republic of Ireland's desire for peace in 1988 during the Troubles.
+The park is paved with a type of rock from County Clare named Liscannor Flagstone, "characterised by traces of unknown organisms".

+In 2009/2010 it was decided to close the park indefinitely due to loitering and antisocial behaviour and for nearly 10 years afterwards it remained shut.

 Prior to redevelopment in 2019, the park's main features included a bronze 'Tree of Life' statue, a fountain, and quotes from Irish poets W. B. Yeats and Patrick Kavanagh engraved on surfaces.
 The 'Tree of Life' cast bronzes were originally placed in the garden for the Dublin Millennium celebrations which were celebrated in the city in 1988 (other commemorative ventures that year included the installation of the Molly Malone statue on Grafton Street).
 In front of the park stands "Millennium Child", a sculpture of three bronze statues of children playing created by John Behan which was unveiled by President of Ireland Mary McAleese in November 2000 to celebrate "the Children of the New Millennium".